Team Services | TFS 2017 | TFS 2015 | TFS 2013

-Queries help you find work items that you want to review, triage, update, or list in a report.
+Managed queries help you find work items that you want to review, triage, update, or list in a report.
+Also, with flat-list queries, you can create status and trend charts and place them on your team dashboard.

 To quickly find a work item by ID, simply enter the ID in the work item search box.
-Enter a keyword to list items containing the keyword in its title, description, or history.
+Or, you can enter a keyword to list items containing the keyword in its title, description, or history.

 Otherwise, you can use the Query Editor to craft simple or more complex queries based on the filter clauses you specify.
 Start by choosing from these three query types: